Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Introduction

-Mulder and Pericchi\cite{mulder} considered a matrix-$F$ distribution for the covariance matrix which is a robust version of the inverse Wishart distribution, noting that this distribution reduces to an $F$ distribution in the one-dimensional case.
+\cite{mulder} considered a matrix-$F$ distribution for the covariance matrix which is a robust version of the inverse Wishart distribution, noting that this distribution reduces to an $F$ distribution in the one-dimensional case.
 Additionally, matrix-$F$ distributions are also scale-mixed IW distributions with a Wishart distribution for the scale parameter of the IW prior.
 This representation of the matrix-$F$ distribution leads to additional computational simplicity.
 There are two other advantages of matrix-$F$ distributions.
-First, it has "reciprocity" properties i.e. when a covariance matrix has a matrix-$F$ distribution then its inverse, the precision matrix also belongs to this family of distributions.
+First, it has ``reciprocity'' properties i.e. when a covariance matrix has a matrix-$F$ distribution then its inverse, the precision matrix also belongs to this family of distributions.
 Second, matrix-$F$ distribution can be used to construct horseshoe-type priors which are particularly useful for estimating location parameters in a multivariate setting.
 By choosing hyperparameters carefully one can construct noninformative matrix-$F$ priors.
 Details are given in Section \ref{sec3}.

 While empirical studies in \cite{huang, zava, mulder, gelman_book} have shown promising results, a rigorous study of the asymptotic properties of the posterior resulting from the DSIW and matrix-$F$ priors has not been undertaken.
 We address this issue in a multi-response regression setting with $q$ responses and $n$ samples.
-In particular, posterior consistency and contraction rates, both for the regression coefficient matrix and error covariance matrix are established in the "Large $q$, Large $n$" setup under some mild and standard assumptions on the data generating system and hyperparameters.
-This is especially important given the high-dimensional nature of many modern datasets.
-In fact, our consistency result for DSIW prior (Theorem \ref{th_siw}) imposes a very weak restriction on the prior (mixing) densities for the IW diagonal scale entries.
+In particular, posterior consistency and contraction rates, both for the regression coefficient matrix and error covariance matrix are established in the ``Large $q$, Large $n$'' setup under some mild and standard assumptions on the data generating system and hyperparameters.
+This is particularly important considering the increasing dimensionality of many modern datasets.
+Our consistency result for DSIW prior (Theorem \ref{th_siw}) imposes a very weak restriction on the prior (mixing) densities for the IW diagonal scale entries.
 These are satisfied by almost all standard densities including the Inverse-gamma (\cite{huang}), Log-normal (\cite{zava}), Truncated-normal (\cite{zava}), and Uniform (\cite{gelman_book}), densities used in previously discussed literature.
 Thus our results are applicable for a large and flexible class of priors.